 The lowest hanging inventory fruit for SMBs is raw material and finished goods.
 Focus on those first, then move on to tweaking your production process with WIP inventory optimization.
 But don’t go for WIP analysis first.

 Don’t replenish safety stock on a whim.
 Calculate hard reorder points so you know exactly when to order more safety stock.
 It’s the best way to ensure you’re not running out of inventory.
 And it lessens the cognitive load of inventory management.
-With reorder points, there’s no thinking.
+When you’re aware of each reorder point, there’s no thinking involved.
 When you hit a predetermined inventory level, you reorder.

 While high-cost raw material inventory should be on your production recipe or bill of materials, low-cost, indirect materials need not be accounted for precisely.
 Think of boxes upon boxes of individual screws.
 Feel free to cost something like that when they’re acquired en masse.
 That way you don’t have to worry about every single little piece during production.